monk-io/docs/docs/readiness-and-dependency-checks.md

     interval: <time in seconds>
 ```

-`code` - is the place where we will put our Arrow script to check readiness
+`code` - is the place where we will put our Arrow script to check readiness,
-`period` - is the value that defines how long Monk will perform checks until it decides that application didn't start properly
+`period` - is the time period (in seconds) until Monk decides that application didn't start properly,
-`initialDelay` - specified initial delay before Monk will start checking application health
+`initialDelay` - initial delay (in seconds) before Monk will start checking application health,
-`interval` - specifies how often Monk will perform this check
+`interval` - specifies how often (in seconds) Monk will perform this check.

 ### Example